SCTV Monument: Journey of an Artist

 Curated by Darren Kooyman, the exhibition “Ritchie Velthuis: SCTV Monument – Journey of an Artist” traces and explains – with the support of a rich photo-documentation, conceptual sketches, project maquettes, official correspondence, and other documentation – the artistic journey ‘behind the scenes’ of this project through seven segments: The Genesis, Creating the Original, At the Foundry, The Patina, Revisions, Installation, and Public Reactions.
-The latter segment includes a series of the photographs that people have taken of themselves with the sculpture and which have randomly appeared on Facebook, thus highlighting the public response to and interaction with this iconic sculpture.

 The bronze sculpture project showcases the iconic Bob and Doug McKenzie, two key characters from Second City Television (SCTV), a Canadian sketch comedy show that ran from the late 1970s to the mid-1980s.
 The characters of Bob and Doug McKenzie were played by Rick Moranis and Dave Thomas.
 In fact, those characters were developed in Edmonton when the show was filmed here at ITV Studios that was owned by Dr. Charles Allard, a well-known local philanthropist.
 Dr. Allard agreed to fund the series as long as it was filmed in Edmonton.
-Subsequently, with the critical assistance of the SCTV Monument Committee, the Allard family, both actors: Rick Moranis and Dave Thomas, community support, and public funding, the SCTV Monument project was launched in 2012.
+Subsequently, with the critical assistance of the SCTV Monument Committee, the Allard family, both actors: Rick Moranis and Dave Thomas, and community support, the SCTV Monument project was launched in 2012.
 Ritchie Velthuis was successful in his bid for the SCTV Monument project.
 The characters created by SCTV in Edmonton were a bit of Canadiana that was shared with the world and they resonated with people.
 As Ritchie Velthuis says, “these brilliant comedic actors (Rick Moranis and Dave Thomas) were part of this ensemble making TV in Edmonton, playing stereotypical Canadians with the beers and toques, and funny talk …”.
 And adds, “I am just super honoured to represent the Canadian icons that they truly are.
 Bob and Doug spoke to Canadian culture so profoundly, so eloquently in such a relatable way.
 And there’s folklore about them working here, stories that probably aren’t even half true.
 But they left a mark …”.

 Edmonton sculptor Ritchie Velthuis knows that part of his legacy will be related to his community-driven, interactive art projects.
 SCTV’s iconic characters Bob and Doug are a highlight in Velthuis’s impressive artistic career.

 Ritchie Velthuis is one of the most prolific contemporary sculptors in Alberta and a well-known cultural activist.
-After completing the Design Arts Program at Grant MacEwan College (currently MacEwan University), Velthuis worked as a graphic designer for several years but was always drawn back to a fine art sensibility.
+After attending the Design Arts Program at Grant MacEwan College (currently MacEwan University), Velthuis worked as a graphic designer for several years but was always drawn back to a fine art sensibility.